pyshawon/pong_game_for_arculus/README.md

 ### TODO
 - Connect game engine to socket server.
-- Integrating tnit test.
+- Integrating unit test.
-- Better angle calclution when ball hits the paddle.
+- Better angle calculation when ball hits the paddle.
 - Split code into more files for simplicity.